Undergraduate Course: Volcanoes, Environment and People (GEGR10103)

 ||Availability||Available to all students

-The rest of the course builds on the introductory knowledge gained during the first four weeks to discuss in more detail the application of tephrochronology to volcanology, glaciology, archaeology, environmental studies and human ecodynamics.
 We will explore the consequences of the interaction of volcanic activity and glaciers in Iceland and the dispersion of tephra.
-We will also discuss how tephrachronology can be used as a toll to date glacial geomorphological features and aid our understanding of past climatic fluctuations.
+We will also discuss how tephrochronology can be used as a tool to date glacial geomorphological features and aid our understanding of past climatic fluctuations.
 Tephrochronology can be applied to studying cultural and environmental change through chronology and landscape reconstruction.
 Iceland provides a superb natural laboratory to study these interactions between the environment and people.
-Precisely dated tephra layers also enable the rates of change to be calculated, which elsewhere is very difficult to measure.
+Precisely dated tephra layers also enable the rates of change to be calculated, which is very difficult to measure elsewhere.
+The Norse migration and settlement of a pristine environment (Iceland) in the mid to late 9th century allows, us the rare opportunity to study the impact of human activities over the past 1200 years.
+Using tephrochronology we can accurately and precisely date archaeological evidence of settlement and subsequent societal development and also investigate rates and directions of environmental change, both natural and human-induced.
 We are able to explore notions of changing resilience, threshold crossing events and catastrophe cusps.
-In many different areas of research important distinctions have to be made as to the significance of extreme events (low frequency-high magnitude), gradual change (high frequency- low magnitude) and conjunctions (when a combination of circumstances leads to a step-wise change).
-The extraordinary chronological framework that tephrochronology provides allows us to study these concepts.
+In many different areas of research important distinctions have to be made as to the significance of extreme events (low frequency-high magnitude), gradual change (high frequency-low magnitude) and conjunctions (when a combination of circumstances leads to a step-wise change).
+We also discuss how tephra layers can contribute to understanding early warning signals of environmental change by comparing modern day environments to the sediment record accurately dated through tephrochronology.
+The extraordinary chronological framework that tephrochronology provides, allows us to study these concepts.

 Entry Requirements (not applicable to Visiting Students)